Learning how to monitor ham radio beacons is the secret to successful and plentiful DX!

 I use a Hy-Gain 18 AVT-WB trap vertical for this purpose.
 I also use my 160 meter inverted "L" as a general purpose multi-band antenna because the 18 AVT performs very poorly on the 30 meter, 17 meter and 12 meter bands.

 If you use a directional antenna to monitor the beacons (i.e. multi-element beam), you will only effectively hear the beacons in the direction toward which your beam is pointing.
 But, that may be just be what you want, anyway.

-Monitoring beacons manually is tiresome, to say the least.
+Monitoring ham radio beacons manually is tiresome, to say the least.
 Many software programs have been written, for many different personal computer operating systems.

 Using software to control your receiver automates the beacon scanning process and frees you to work on (or play with) something else in the meantime.

 The Northern California DX Foundation lists a number of programs that have been verified to work as advertised.
-You will find the list at this URL.
+You will find the list here.

 Many hams monitor their local packet DX Cluster node for DX activity and to decide whether to join in the action or not.
 Others log in DX nets to get a chance of making brief contacts with participating DX stations.